konstanciaa/capitals-quiz/README.md

 ## Credits

 #### Code
-+ The code for hiding introduction panel came form this [YouTube video tutorial](https://youtu.be/79WRPIknVHs).
++ The code for hiding introduction panel came from this [YouTube video tutorial](https://youtu.be/79WRPIknVHs).
 + The code for writing functions that run the quiz questions came from this [YouTube video tutorial](https://youtu.be/CqddbIrEM5I).

 #### Content